MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/configure-trusted-roots-disallowed-certificates.md

 - Configure Active Directory Domain Services (AD DS) domain member computers to use the automatic update mechanism for trusted and untrusted CTLs, without having access to the Windows Update site.
 This configuration is described in the [Redirect the Microsoft Automatic Update URL for a disconnected environment]() section of this document.

 - Configure AD DS domain member computers to independently opt-in for untrusted and trusted CTL automatic updates.
-This configuration is described in the [Redirect the Microsoft Automatic Update URL for untrusted CTLs only]() section of this document.
+The independent opt-in configuration is described in the [Redirect the Microsoft Automatic Update URL for untrusted CTLs only]() section of this document.

 - Examine the set of root certificates in the Windows Root Certificate Program.
-This enables administrators to select a subset of certificates to distribute by using a Group Policy Object (GPO).
+Examining the root certificate set enables administrators to select a subset of certificates to distribute by using a Group Policy Object (GPO).
 This configuration is described in the [Use a subset of the trusted CTLs]() section of this document.

 > [!IMPORTANT]
 > All the steps shown in this document require that you use an account that is a member of the local <STRONG>Administrators</STRONG> group.
 For all Active Directory Domain Services (AD DS) configuration steps, you must use an account that is a member of the <STRONG>Domain Admins</STRONG> group or that has been delegated the necessary permissions.